 Carrying your bike inside or on your car is convenient in that you can just put it in and you aren't spending any extra money.
 However if it doesn't fit easily, or is too cumbersome for you to do easily yourself you may want to consider getting a bike carrier that suits you and your car.

 The most commonly used racks for ebikes are those that fit on your car's tow ball or a hitch mount.
 Mountain bikes can be a bit easier to find suitable racks as you don't have to fit mudguards and lights.
 However for fully equipped ebikes we recommend tray-style bike carriers like the one pictured above.

 The carrier that you choose should be rated to carry the weight of ebikes and have ways to securely attach your bike.
 We recommend ones that have three points of attachment (the two wheels and the frame) for secure travel, particularly longer distances.

 Many of our customers opt for racks that carry up to two bikes so they can travel with a friend.
-There are also options for three-bike carriers.
+There are also options for three-ebike carriers.

 Here are some other travelling tips: